shugonta/tweetsharp/README.md

 }
 ```

-#### Using Windows Phone 7
+#### Using Windows Phone
 TweetSharp is designed with Windows Phone 7 in mind.
-Each sequential method on `TwitterService` also has an asynchronous equivalent for Windows Phone 7.
+Each sequential method on `TwitterService` also has an asynchronous equivalent for Windows Phone.
 Rather than expect a response, each method asks for a delegation `Action` to perform, which provides
 the expected result, as well as a wrapper class to help you handle unexpected results in your application.